Mount Phillips (New Mexico)

 Mount Phillips, is a mountain located in Colfax County, New Mexico about 11 mi south of Baldy Mountain in the Cimarron Range, a subrange of the Sangre de Cristo Mountains of New Mexico.
-Formerly called Clear Creek Mountain, it was renamed in 1960 in honor of the then living Waite Phillips, who donated the area to the Boy Scouts of America as part of the Philmont Scout Ranch.
+Formerly called Clear Creek Mountain, it was renamed in 1960 in honor of the then living Waite Phillips, who donated the area to Scouting America as part of the Philmont Scout Ranch.